 - Value: $10000

-- Duration: Paid in instalments over three years
+- Duration: Instalments over 3 years MAX

 The Bush Children’s Education Foundation Scholarship was established in 2006 to provide a first year student from a remote community, assistance throughout the duration of their degree.

 CAMPUS: Albury-Wodonga; Bathurst; Dubbo; Orange; Port Macquarie; Wagga Wagga

 MUST BE STUDYING IN: